 Sapa Train Review: Sapaly Night Train from Hanoi to Sapa

-Key Information how to Get to Sapa from Hanoi by Train:
+Key Information on How to Get to Sapa from Hanoi by Train

 - Tickets for the train to Sapa are around $32 – $41 US per person.